Cholecystectomy

 - Cholecystectomy is the gold standard of gallstones disease treatment.

-- Bile production and liver function is not affected by cholecystectomy.
+- Bile production and liver function are not affected by cholecystectomy.

 - After surgery, patients can live as usual.